justinj/sol/README.md

 * make the classes use accessors (if it doesn't impact performance too much)
 * make the interface of a puzzle more concrete
 * use better logging than `console.log`
+* There is all sorts of dependency between the order in which properties are added to puzzles during their construction.
+The functions which build things should just take the things they need instead of the puzzle itself, for example the transition tables/pruning tables)

 Difficult-ish Tasks
 ===================